The Enlightenment window manager, also known as E, is one of the original GNOME-aware window managers used by Red Hat Linux for X11 sessions.

 This window manager also works well with the GNOME libraries.
 The system-wide E configuration files are stored under the /usr/share/enlightenment directory.

-However, you'll find an .enlightenment directory installed in your home directory the first time you use this window manager.
+However, you will find an .enlightenment directory installed in your home directory the first time you use this window manager.
 This directory is used to store the currently used E theme, or window management and decoration settings.
 Theme settings are only one of nine different settings categories used by E. Others include

 - Basic options, such as window movement, resizing, and focus